nemanjajojic/package-version.nvim/README.md

 ## Color options

-In order to align plugin with color scheme of your choice, you should should customize this config accoding to your preferences.
+In order to align plugin with color scheme of your choice, you should should customize this config according to your preferences.

 > [!NOTE]
 > You can use hexadecimal color codes eg. `#FF5733`